 We support 15 local Tay, H’mong, and Dao ethnic minority villages in northern Tuyen Quang province to lead conservation management of the endangered Francois’ Langur in the high value forests of Lam Binh and Sinh Long.
 The program works with villages in the landscape, and engages the community though Village Co-Management Committees, Village Self-Help Groups, Community Conservation Teams, and Village Forest Management Committees, all under an Umbrella Community Based Organisation.
-The aim is to establish a first community-based conservation area in Vietnam; the Francois Langur Species and Habitat Conservation Area.
+The aim is to establish a first community-based conservation area in Vietnam to protect the Francois Langur, its habitat and associated species.

 Community engagement is critical to conserve biodiversity.
 Historically, lam villages in the Lam Binh/ Sinh Long landscape were not involved in conservation efforts, leading to a lack of awareness, reduction of the langur population, and destruction of its habitat.
 We presently work with 15 ethnic minority villages to increase their awareness on conservation, and to engage them in co-management of the high value forests.
 This has led to a proposal to establish a community-based conservation area to protect the endangered Francois Langur and its habitat.

 We help communities establish village-based institutions and networks.
 An umbrella community-based organization will facilitate village participation in management and conservation work.
 The institution will engage local people in conservation and will support households and village development.
 To date, we have helped villagers establish a network of 15 Village Co-Management Committees, 15 Village Self-help Groups, nine Community Conservation Teams, and five Village Forest Management Committees.
 All institutions will support conservation of local biodiversity and advance village social and economic development.

 Francois Langur conservation and monitoring

 We train and equip selected villagers to become members of Community Conservation Teams.
 These teams carry out conservation and monitoring of the Francois Langur population.
 The nine teams conduct several patrols per month and six-month langur population surveys.
 All patrolling data is fed into a SMART monitoring database, collated and analyzed to support conservation management work, in close collaboration with officials from the Forest Protection Department.

 Francois Langur conservation planning